 The outdoor digital menu board is generally connected to the restaurant’s cash register and inventory management system.
 Products that are out of stock are no longer shown, and products with excess stock are promoted based on pre-established rules.

-With Navori QL, creating content for an outdoor digital menu board is quick and easy.
+With Navori QL Content Manager, creating content for an outdoor digital menu board is quick and easy.
 Dynamically integrating previously created content into QL Designer will take less than an hour.

 The Customer Journey

 On arrival, the vehicle follows a route to the ordering point.
 Screens are positioned along the route to that point, generally offering additional products for impulse purchases.